aaronland/go-cooperhewitt-shoebox/README.md

 $> make build
 ```

 _Note: You will need to have both the `Go` and `make` applications installed on your computers for this to work.
-It's early days still..._
+It won't always be this way but it is early days still..._

 ## Tools